Updated: 2025/Nov/16

 INETD CONFIGURATION

-As bozohttpd uses inetd(8) by default to process incoming TCP connections
+By default bozohttpd uses inetd(8) to process incoming TCP connections

-networking knowledge.
-(Indeed, you can run it on the command line with
+(Indeed, you can run bozohttpd on the command line with little change of

 http stream tcp nowait:600 _httpd /usr/libexec/httpd httpd /var/www